 As we get closer to the solution, the world around Max turns into a dark nightmare.

-It is an intellectual, arthouse movie by Darren Aronofsky with beautiful soundtracks.
+It is an intellectual, arthouse movie by Darren Aronofsky with a beautiful soundtrack.
 The film was shot right on the streets of New York, without fencing and prior approval from the authorities, so someone from the film crew had to stand guard all the time to warn of the approach of the police.
-And the food for the entire film crew was prepared by Darren Aronofsky’s mother.
+And Darren Aronofsky’s mother prepared the food for the entire film crew.

 Interestingly, the film’s budget was only 60 thousand dollars.
 As a result, the picture was sold to Artisan Studios for 1 million dollars.